Ryantzj/Naugthy_python/Network_Python/README.md

 tcp_server
 -nuff said server
--This script will import socket and like client, I have created  threads to handle multiple clients and will print out any message sent by client and return a short and sweet message "Ack!"
+-First hald of the script is similar to client, while on second half I  have created Threads to handle multiple clients and will print out any message sent by client and return a short and sweet message "Ack!"

--run both script on diffent terminal and you have the world's most simplest client-sever app.
+Run both script on diffent terminal and you have the world's most simplest client-sever app.